paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 ## Executive Summary<a name="summary"></a>

 Most commonly, traditional organizational structures are hierarchical.
 Similarly, members in a labor union elect a centralized leadership.
-Decentralized Autonomous Organizations (DAOs) offer a model for decision making typically with no central authority—only the will of the collective.
-A DAO distributes voting rights across all members.
+Decentralized Autonomous Organizations (DAOs) offer a model for decision making distributing voting rights across all members, typically with no central authority—only the will of the collective.

 Within an existing organization or workplace, DAO members may assume a share of duties and responsibilities usually associated with management levels.
 The relationship between DAOs and labor unions is complementary.